Area Surrounding Thong Nai Pan

 I enjoy finding out the names of geographical features.
 Tourist maps only mention the names of beaches and towns where tourist facilities are available.
 These maps actually miss out a lot of fascinating details.
 The locals have a name for every mountain, cove, island and beach on Koh Phangan.
 If you are a fisherman or a farmer, or you live in a place that we would consider to be ‘off the beaten track’ these place markers are important.

 In the future, development could quite possibly stretch beyond the confines of Thong Nai Pan Bay; in which case some of these place names could become familiar to visitors to the island.
 It seems likely that all the coastal spots between Thong Nai Pan Yai and Than Prapas, where Koh Phangan Airport is being built, will be considered possible sites for hotels, shops, restaurants etc.

-Apologies for the factual mistake on the map - Koh Phangan Airport is behind schedule.
-Maybe it will be finished in 2016.
+Apologies for the factual mistake on the map - work on Koh Phangan Airport has stopped due to legal problems.